arabog/EC2-Auto-Scaling-Group/Readme.md

 Note - In addition to the instances that are launched as a part of the Autoscaling group, it is possible that you have additional instances already created in your EC2 dashboard.

 Go to the EC2 Instances dashboard, and select the instance(s) that you want to terminate.
 Terminate the selected instance(s).
 Go back to the Auto Scaling Group service and select the Autoscaling group that you have created in the step above.
 While viewing the details of the Autoscaling group, review the history for the EC2 instance(s).
-You will see that the p
+You will see that the previous EC2 instance has been terminated, and a new one(s) are being instantiated.

 ## Stage 5.
 Delete Autoscaling group resources